Our goals for this application cycle based on the Association of Professors of Dermatology Program Director Task Force:

-- We understand the challenges in reviewing applications given this cycle’s compressed timeline, but maintain our support for holistic review of applications, particularly given the unique and unequal impacts of the COVID-19 pandemic on research, clinical, volunteer, and other extracurricular experiences.
+- We understand the challenges in reviewing, but maintain our support for holistic review of applications, particularly given the unique and unequal impacts of the COVID-19 pandemic on research, clinical, volunteer, and other extracurricular experiences.

-- We recommend against the use of Step 2 CK or CS as mandatory elements of the application process or for offers of interviews, particularly given the recent NBME announcement that Step 2 CS administration will be suspended for the next 12-18 months.
+- We recommend against the use of Step 2 CK or CS as mandatory elements of the application process or for offers of interviews

-- Programs may consider the use of a supplemental application to assist in holistic review of candidates.
+- Our program will use a supplemental application to assist in holistic review of candidates.